 Technology has been supporting people to work remotely, regardless of their location, for years.
 However, healthcare was slow to adopt the growing trend.
 The pandemic gave new urgency to this shift – and the use of and need for telehealth saw an exponential increase, enabling the continuation of quality patient care, and providing an opportunity for many nurses to work from home while applying their nursing skills and experience for the first time in their careers.

-Flexible work arrangements are the new normal.
-They are the key aspects of contemporary recruitment and employee retention strategy.
+Flexible work arrangements are the key aspects of contemporary recruitment and employee retention strategy.
 Very few employees considered remote work prior to 2020.
 The thought process has changed now with the pandemic, triggering a successful experiment that is now the new normal.

 Now, people are not only more likely to opt for, and even demand jobs offering flexible work arrangements.
 Six in ten workers want more flexibility over how they structure their working time according to research by ADP Research Institute’s People at Work 2022: A Global Workforce View.